 Understand runtime version number changes

-- Significant changes occur to the product, or a new product direction.
+- Significant changes in the product, or a new product direction.

-- Breaking changes were taken.
+- API introduced breaking changes.
 There's a high bar to accepting breaking changes.

 - A newer